mickysekyere/Boston-Dataset/README.md

 # Boston-Dataset
-This repository outlines some general stepsto be taken for a Linear Regression machine learning algorithm on the boston pricing dataset in scikit-learn
+This repository outlines some general steps to be taken for a Linear Regression machine learning algorithm on the boston pricing dataset in scikit-learn